gvolpe/fts/README.md

 The idea behind this demo project is to showcase the full-text search feature offered by PostgreSQL, as well as another example of a native multi-platform desktop GUI application written in Haskell.

-It also showcases the power of Fs2 streams and Skunk, on the Scala side.
+It also showcases the power of functional effectful streams on the Scala side.

-Overall, it was just a fun project :simple_smile:
+Overall, it was just a fun project :nerd:

 ### System requirements